 I’ve been in a rut since March.
 Actually, allow me to clarify.
 I have been in about fifty different kinds of ruts since March.
 Even down to what I’m doing for entertainment.
 For the most part, I have only watched movies that I’ve already seen countless times.
 My go-to TV series has been Friends.
 And I just finished listening to the Harry Potter series on audiobook.
 (Granted, this was my first time through the audiobooks, but the combined number of times I have read the books and watched the movies certainly negate any “something new and different” points I could hope to win.)
 Watching TV is a pretty relaxing experience because you get to go into a whole other world that takes you away from this one, just taking a look at the Infinity Dish data statistics shows that people love watching their TV.

 A few weeks ago I decided it was time to climb out of this particular rut and actually absorb something new, so I began watching the HBO series The Newsroom.
 It only took about five minutes of the first episode for me to realize that even in trying something new, I was playing it pretty safe.
+One of my friends suggested that I should try getting one of those Xfinity cable packages that has more than a hundred channels so that I can surf and select a particular show which may or may not be out of my comfort zone.
 As someone to whom The West Wing was appointment viewing each and every week back in the day, who studied A Few Good Men as a theatre major in college, who has obsessed over every nuance of The America President and Moneyball, who unwittingly-at-the-time based the sports network dynamic of one of her novels on Sports Night, who actually refused to watch 30 Rock for years out of loyalty to the ill-fated Studio 60 on the Sunset Strip, and who travelled from Colorado to New York to see the Aaron Sorkin adaptation of To Kill a Mockingbird on Broadway…you could say I’m a bit of an Aaron Sorkin devotee.
 I knew I would love The Newsroom.
 And I did.
 All in all, it was a safe way to branch out to something new.

 Safe because, well…Aaron Sorkin tends to be a bit repetitive.